akka/akka-persistence-cassandra/docs/src/main/paradox/events-by-tag.md

 # Events by tag

-The events by tag query is implemented by writing the events to another table in Cassandra partitioned by tag as well as a timebucket to prevent partitions becoming to big.
+The events by tag query is implemented by writing the events to another table in Cassandra partitioned by tag as well as a timebucket to prevent partitions becoming too big.

 Due to it being a separate table and events are written from multiple nodes the events by tag is eventually consistent.